-Set in secluded rural farm land in Wiltshire, this one day photo shoot offers the opportunity to photograph some incredible owls and raptors under controlled conditions.
-Led by Photographer Tom Way and supported by Falconer Rob Evans, birds will be selected from a Barn Owl, Little Owl, Peregrine Falcon, Kestrel, Buzzard, Eagle Owl or a Golden Eagle and presented in natural settings.
-Tom will direct the shoot, which will include both static and flight shots, providing advice and guidance on how to get the best from the opportunity of working with these magnificent birds.
+Starting at the West of England Falconry Centre near Bath and ending at Lacock Photography’s studios in Lacock, this one day photoshoot offers the opportunity to photograph some incredible owls and raptors under controlled conditions.
+Led by photographer Fiona Turnbull and supported by the West of England Falconry Centre, birds will be selected from the centre’s wide selection of owls and raptors which include Barn Owl, Tawny Owl, Little Owl, Harris Hawk, Red Tailed Hawk and Eagle Owl to create a lively and exciting photoshoot.
+Presented in natural settings, Fiona will direct the shoots, which will include both static and flight shots, and provide expert advice and guidance on how to get the best from these magnificent birds.

-If you are a keen and able photographer looking for some tips on better composition, technique or simply advice on how best to use your camera in wildlife photography situations; this is the course for you.
+If you are a keen photographer, looking for some tips on better composition, technique or advice on how best to use your camera in wildlife photography situations then this is the course for you!

 We limit the course to a maximum of 6 students to enable the tutor to help everyone individually.

-The objective of the course is to provide the opportunity to photograph wild owls and raptors in controlled conditions amidst natural settings.
+The aim of the course is to provide the opportunity to photograph wild owls and raptors in controlled conditions and natural settings.
 Both static and in flight shots will be taken.

-After the photoshoot, there will be opportunity to review images back in the classroom.
+After the photoshoots, the group will travel separately back to Lacock to review images back in the classroom.

-We aim to start at 10:00 am so ask you to arrive from 9:45 am for a welcome tea or coffee.
-We expect to be in the field with the birds from around 11:00am to 3:00pm before returning to the training studio to review images.
-A light packed lunch will be provided.
-The day ends at around 4:30 pm.
+We aim to start at 10:00am, so ask you to arrive from 9:45am.
+We expect to be in the field with the birds from around 10:00am to 2:00pm, before returning to the training studio to review images.
+Bring your own packed lunch and refreshments.
+The day ends at around 4:00 pm.

-Bring your camera, with fully charged battery, plenty of space for images and the longest lens you have, plus a tripod if you have one.
+Bring your DSLR camera, with fully charged battery, plenty of space for images and the longest lens you have (a minimum of a 200mm lens).
+Tripods are not necessary.

-Please note: To get the most out of this Bird of Prey Photo Shoot, it is recommended that students are able to control both aperture and shutter speed and have a good understanding of controlling exposure.
+Please note: To get the most out of this Bird of Prey Photoshoot, it is recommended that students are able to control both aperture and shutter speed, and have a good understanding of controlling exposure.
 These skills are taught on our Foundation Courses.
-You will need a DSLR and bring a minimum of a 200mm lens along with a tripod and plenty of space on your memory card(s).